Intellectual Property Law

 Intellectual Property

 We have specific expertise in various aspects of intellectual property and media law, including conducting trademark and copyright searches, protecting and enforcing trademarks, domain names and copyrights, developing merchandising and branding strategies, and assisting clients in acquisitions of rights.
-We handle trademark prosecution proceedings within the United States Patent and Trademark Office and has litigated intellectual property, libel, slander, privacy and other media law disputes.
+We handle trademark prosecution proceedings within the United States Patent and Trademark Office and have litigated intellectual property, libel, slander, privacy and other media law disputes.

 Copyrights